drocheam/optrace/docs/source/usage/convolve.rst

 on these linear color space coordinates.
 At the end, the linear image is converted back to a |RGBImage| or |GrayscaleImage|.

-**Grayscale Image and grayscale PSF**
+**Grayscale Image and Grayscale PSF**

-The typical case would be a black-and-white image and colorless, wavelength-independent PSF:
+The typical case of grayscale-grayscale convolution is for a black-and-white image and colorless, wavelength-independent PSF:

 .. testcode::